mkuznets/jeepity/README.md

 ```

 6. Run `fly deploy` to start the deploy.
-7. Once the deployment is complete, run `fly logs`.
+7. Go to the "Watch your app" URL.
 You should see something like this:

 ```dotenv
 [info]{"time":"...","level":"DEBUG","msg":"Starting Telegram bot..."}